SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 # 3.0 Results & Discussion

+The snow and ice indices used for this project were used to set a benchmark mask for the machine learning models.
+The selection thresholds are often unclear and must be assessed for each area of interest - limiting scalability and increasing manual labour.
+To automate the process AI models can be used learning from these indices and being trained on varying regions with different landscapes and conflicting object such as bodies of water and clouds.
+In this project it was decided the use the Normalised Difference Snow Index (NDSI) at a threshold of >0.4 which removed fresh snow along with other misidentified feature but while including the old glacier ice.
+When the threshold was increased to >0.5 the old glacier ice was not considered as ice due to its....
+However, this lower threshold included a body of water in the lower right of the deployment region.
+To attempt to remove this feature a experiment index form () stated as the Normalised Difference Snow and Ice Index (NDSII) was used in conjunction.
+The use of the additional NIR band allowed for the remove of the water body.
+In conclusion, indices used to categories land areas and identify feature as a powerful tool and require little processing power, however the correct application is essential to ensure accurate results.

+The masks created by the indices (shown in Figure 5) where used to train the CNN model on the test region.
+This model was then rolled out on the validation region with the results shown in Figure 10.
+The CNN model was able to identify glacier ice with high accuracy when compared to the index benchmark.

 <p align="center">
   <img src="/Images/CNN_validation_region.png" width="1000" height="auto"/>
 </p>

 **Figure 10** CNN model rollout on the validation region.

+However, when the CNN model was rolled out on the deployment region the water body was miss identified as glacier ice.
+This is likely due to the training area not including a water body for initial training.
+This highlights the importance of a large and varied training data set for a CNN model.
+This requires manual labour time and large processing cost.

 <p align="center">
   <img src="/Images/CNN_deployment_region.png" width="1000" height="auto"/>